 Personalized Alternate Assessment Portfolio

-The PAAP measures individual student progress toward the Maine Learning Results – the standards that identify what all Maine students, including those with unique learning needs, are expected to know and be able to do.
-Scores are reported for accountability purposes under No Child Left Behind in grade 3-7 through NECAP or PAAP, and through MHSA or PAAP during the third year of high school.
-PSAT/NMSQT participation is required for 10th grade students to inform teaching and learning; PAAP scores are not reported for accountability.
+The PAAP measures individual student progress in relation to theMaine Learning Results, the standards that identify what all Maine students, including those with unique learning needs, are expected to know and be able to do.
+Science is assessed in grades 5, 8 and the third year of high school.
+These scores are not reported for accountability purposes.

-Assessment reports will be released in the fall of 2014.
+Assessment reports will be released in the fall of 2018.

 Mathematics and English Language Arts/Literacy will be assessed with the Multi-State Alternate Assessment (MSAA) based on alternate achievement standards (AA-AAS).
 The testing window for MSAA occurs March 27, 2018- May 12, 2018.
 For more information regarding MSAA visit the Multi-State Alternate Assessment page.

 This process is intended to be used in the rare instances when a student cannot participate in either instruction or assessment.
 In these cases, a request for State approval of non-participation must be made.
 The State-approved reasons for allowing non-participation fall within four broad areas outlined in the portal.

 Alternate Assessment & WIDA ACCESS Coordinator